 The COVID-19 pandemic has had a disruptive effect on the Turkish economy, particularly those sectors related to tourism, accommodation, entertainment and transportation.
-The uncertainty in the market brought about by the measures and restrictions adopted by the government also caused some postponements and cancellations in acquisition and leveraged finance deals in the first half of 2020.
-Nevertheless, the second half started with a promising recovery in M&A deals and the financing of such transactions, thanks to the advantageous nature and developing character of the Turkish M&A market.
-Even though the impact of COVID-19 is likely to continue and to cause ongoing uncertainties in both the global and Turkish economies over the next year, investors are expected to seek opportunities in several sectors that are likely to show notable improvement in a pandemic environment, such as technology, remote access-oriented products and logistics.
+The uncertainty in the market brought about by the measures and restrictions adopted by the government also caused some postponements and cancellations in acquisition and leveraged finance deals in 2020.
+Nevertheless, 2021 saw a promising recovery in M&A deals and the financing of such transactions, thanks to the advantageous nature and developing character of the Turkish M&A market.
+Even though the impact of COV-ID-19 is likely to continue and to cause ongoing uncertainties in both the global and Turkish economies over the coming years, investors are expected to seek opportunities in several sectors that are likely to show notable improvement in a pandemic environment, such as technology, remote access-oriented products and logistics.
+Although economic uncertainty continues in 2022, global deal activity has recovered after the re-opening of the global economies and vaccination processes.

-The impact of COVID-19 and the measures and practices implemented by the government and official authorities have adversely affected borrowers, making it increasingly difficult for them to fully and timely meet their obligations under financing transactions.
+The impact of COVID-19 and the measures and practices implemented by the government and official authorities have adversely affected borrowers, making it increasingly difficult for them to fully and timely meet their obligations under financing transactions in 2020 and 2021.
 The parties have amended the provisions related to conditions precedent and conditions subsequent, and made several adjustments to the deadlines of certain transactions, particularly those conducted before the official authorities.
 The definition of "material adverse effect" has become one of the most negotiated points between the parties in order to avoid triggering default provisions.
 Furthermore, borrowers have found some room for negotiation on financial undertakings.
-In that sense, the parties have focused more on the calculation method adjustment, particularly those related to cash flow, net profit and EBIDTA.
-These changes and amendments in the financing agreements have generally been envisaged in a manner that will be effective throughout the pandemic.
+In that sense, the parties have focused more on the calculation method adjustment, particularly those related to cash flow, net profit and EBITDA.
+These changes and amendments in financing agreements have generally been envisaged in a manner that will be effective throughout the pandemic.